 Please be aware that trail conditions may change suddenly and unexpectedly.
 Bear activity, severe storms, and downed trees may temporarily close trails.

 When hiking, carry water, a raincoat or poncho, and a first aid kit.
 Hike with another person.
 Be sure to allow plenty of time to complete your hike before dark.
-As a rule of thumb, hikers travel about 1.5 miles per hour.
-Many people travel slower.
+As a rule of thumb, allow an hour to hike 1.5 miles.
+Be aware though, that many people travel slower.
 Sunset times vary from just after 5:00 p.m. in December to almost 9:00 p.m. in June.
 No permit is required for hiking.
 Hiking Safety tips.